-As of this writing (2018-05-29) the only other recommended storage formats for datasets are JSON and CSV.
+As of this writing (2018-05-29) the only other recommended storage formats for datasets are XML, JSON, and CSV.

 Recommended storage formats are formats which, in the opinion of the preservationists at the Library of Congress, maximizes the chance of survival and continued accessibility of digital content.
 When selecting recommended storage formats, the following criteria are considered (quoting from the LOC website):